“Surely the greatest musical performer the movies have ever produced”

 May 17, 1965: Judy danced “a wild watusi” at the birthday party of her road manager, Karl Brent, at the Daisy Club in Hollywood.

-May 17, 1968: Judy’s ex-husband Sid Luft and Raymond Filiberti, who was really “Group 5,” sold Judy’s contract – as security in exchange for a loan of $18,750 – to two businessmen, Leon Greenspan, and Howard Harper; The latter’s real name was Harker, and he, like Filiberti, had a police record, a long one, and had been found guilty by the state of New Jersey, on various dates, of disorderly conduct and of strong-armed threats.
+May 17, 1968: Judy’s ex-husband Sid Luft and Raymond Filiberti, who was really “Group Five,” sold Judy’s contract – as security in exchange for a loan of $18,750 – to two businessmen, Leon Greenspan, and Howard Harper; The latter’s real name was Harker, and he, like Filiberti, had a police record, a long one, and had been found guilty by the state of New Jersey, on various dates, of disorderly conduct and of strong-armed threats.
 For the payment of one dollar, Greenspan and Harper got the exclusive use of Judy’s services for the next year, along with both the screenplay of the still unmade Born in Wedlock from 1956, and “certain coal deposits located in the counties of Grundy, Sequatchie, Bledsoe, and Cumberland in the State of Tennessee.”

 The $18,750 loan to Luft and Filiberti had to be repaid within 90 days, which was August 17, 1968.
 The final official signing-over of her contract was not completed until October 28, 1968, when Harper, and Greenspan – Greenspan had acted as his own Notary Public on the assignment agreement – filed a Summons and Complaint against Group Fice and Raymond Filiberti, in the Supreme Court of Westchester County.
-A copy of the May 17, 1968, assignment still exists, minus the signatures, and was reprinted in Anne Edward’s 1975 biography, “Judy Garland.”
+A copy of the assignment dated May 17, 1968, still exists, minus the signatures, and was reprinted in Anne Edward’s 1975 biography, “Judy Garland.”

 At the time, the public assumed that this was the only pair.
 But then a woman in Texas, Roberta Bauman, came forward proving that she won a pair in a contest in 1939.
 It turned out that Kent Warner, who was tasked with putting together costumes and other items for the auction, discovered four pairs.
 He sold all but the pair that was in the best shape, commonly called the “Witch’s Shoes” because they’re believed to be the pair that was on the feet of the Wicked Witch of the East in the Munchkinland sequence as well as being the “clicking pair” used for close-ups.
 They’re the only pair without felt on the bottom.
 Warner sold one pair to Michael Shaw.
 Those are the pair stolen from the Judy Garland Museum in Grand Rapids, Minnesota, in 2005 (recovered in 2018).
 The other pair that Warner sold, to Debbie Reynolds, was the “Arabian” pair of test shoes, so named because of the curled toe.

-Other items of interest auctioned on this same day were: The Cowardly Lion’s costume sold for $2,400.
-One of the hats worn by Margaret Hamilton as the Wicked Witch of the West sold for $450.
+Other items of interest auctioned on this same day were: The Cowardly Lion’s costume which sold for $2,400.
+One of the hats worn by Margaret Hamilton as the Wicked Witch of the West was sold for $450.

 May 17, 1974: MGM’s anthology film That’s Entertainment! had its world premiere at the Beverly Theater in Los Angeles, California.
 The film was produced by Jack Haley, Jr., who was the son of Jack Haley, the Tin Man in The Wizard of Oz, as part of the celebration of MGM’s 50th anniversary.
-The post-premiere party took place at the Beverly Wilshire Hotel and was attended by a “who’s who” of old (and new) Hollywood including Fred Astaire, Gene Kelly, Ginger Rogers, Elizabeth Taylor, James Stewart, Eva Gardner, Margaret O’Brien, Myrna Loy, Donna Reed, and among the new stars, Judy’s daughter Liza Minnelli.
+The post-premiere party took place at the Beverly Wilshire Hotel and was attended by a “who’s who” of old (and new) Hollywood including Fred Astaire, Gene Kelly, Ginger Rogers, Elizabeth Taylor, James Stewart, Ava Gardner, Margaret O’Brien, Myrna Loy, Donna Reed, and among the new stars, Judy’s daughter Liza Minnelli.
 Liza was dating Jack Haley, Jr. and the two would wed that following September 15th.

 That’s Entertainment! was a milestone for both MGM and Judy.
 The film was a surprise hit that summer, bringing in a lot of revenue as well as renewed interest in the Golden Age of MGM Musicals.
 The public hadn’t seen MGM’s great musicals on the big screen in years aside from various local art houses, revival screenings, and some film festivals.